BRITian/SMEP/README.md

 Prediction the modifications in the sequence
 ====
-The program smep_prediction_py2.7.py or smep_prediction_py3.5.py was used to train the prediction model, in the python environment 2.7 or 3.5, respectively.
-There are three parameters that should be provided with the following order, input filename, model name and the sequence length.
+The main program smep_prediction.pl could be used to predict the modification in the sequence.
+There are three parameters (-I -T -O) that should be provided.

-The followings are the examples to predict the modification sites in the python environment 2.7.
-1. Predicting the 5mC modification sites
-python smep_prediction_py2.7.py example_Test_file_5mC example_Train_file_5mC 41 4
-2. Predicting the 6mA modification sites
-python smep_prediction_py2.7.py example_Test_file_6mA example_Train_file_6mA 41 2
-3. Predicting the m6A modification sites
-python smep_prediction_py2.7.py example_Test_file_m6A example_Train_file_m6A 800 2
-4. Predicting the histone H3 lysine-4 trimethylation (H3K4me3) modification sites
-python smep_prediction_py2.7.py example_Test_file_H3K4me3 example_Train_file_H3K4me3 800 2
-5. Predicting the histone H3 lysine-27 trimethylation (H3K27me3) modification sites
-python smep_prediction_py2.7.py example_Test_file_H3K27me3 example_Train_file_H3K27me3 800 2
-6. Predicting the histone H3 lysine-9 acetylation (H3K9ac) modification sites
-python smep_prediction_py2.7.py example_Test_file_H3K9ac example_Train_file_H3K9ac 800 2
+perl smep_prediction.pl -I input_fasta_sequence -T modification_type -O output_file

+-I, The input sequence with fasta format
+-T, The epigenetic modification type.
+There are six pre-constructed models (5mC, 6mA, m6A, H3K27me3, H3K4me3 or H3K9ac).
+-O, The output file

+The followings are some command examples. perl smep_prediction.pl -I test_5mC.fasta -O test_5mC.out -T 5mC perl smep_prediction.pl -I test_6mA.fasta -O test_6mA.out -T 6mA
+perl smep_prediction.pl -I test_m6A.fasta -O test_m6A.out -T m6A
+perl smep_prediction.pl -I test_ H3K27me3.fasta -O test_ H3K27me3.out -T H3K27me3
+perl smep_prediction.pl -I test_ H3K4me3.fasta -O test_ H3K4me3.out -T H3K4me3
+perl smep_prediction.pl -I test_ H3K9ac.fasta -O test_ H3K9ac.out -T H3K9ac

-  The predicted results were saved in the file at the directory of ‘pres’.
-In the predicted file, the first and second columns are the sequence number and the predicted flag for the modification marker.
+The predicted results were saved in the output file.
+In the predicted file, the first column is the fragment number.
+The second and third column are the sequence ID and the location of the first nucleic acid in the fragment.
+The fourth and fifth columns are the predicted flag for the modification marker and the probability.
+The sixth column is the sequence of the fragment.
 The flag and its corresponding modification were shown as the followings.
-1. 5mC, 0 (Non-modification), 1 (CG), 2(CHG), 3(CHH).
+1. 5mC, 0 (No modification), 1 (), 2, 3.
 2. For the other modifications (6mA, m6A, H3K4me3, H3K27me3 and H3K9ac), the number 0 and 1 represented the non-modification and modification, respectively.